Nikynator/nikynator/README.md

 - 👯 I’m looking to collaborate on fun projects
 - 📫 How to reach me: On Discord: nikynator88
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play Volleyball in 3 different teams🏐
+- ⚡ Fun fact: I always use the phrase "Nei, Spass"